If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

 The average death rate is 3,8% in China,

 but much of this is driven by the initial outbreak in Wuhan, where the number was highest.
 Outside of Hubei province, the death rate is just under 1%.
 This is mortality in China: they find cases quickly, isolate them, treat them and support them quickly.
-The second thing they do is use assisted ventilation in a massive way.
+The second thing they do is use assisted ventilation massively.
 They use extracorporeal oxygenation (the ECMO of which I have spoken extensively here), a sophisticated and expensive system.
 For this the survival rate is higher.
-I would say that elsewhere in the world the mortality range can be less than 3,8% of Hubei (not by much, if there are no serious measures) but certainly higher than 1%.
+I would say that elsewhere in the world the mortality range may be less than 3,8% in Hubei (not by much, if there are no serious measures) but certainly higher than 1%.
 It is much more than a flu.

 But panic and hysteria are not appropriate: this disease resides in the infected and in close contacts.
 It is not an enemy hiding in a bush.
 Get informed, organized, disciplined and resolve.

 Bruce Aylward: "Initially, I strongly believed in the idea that we should buffer millions and see what is happening.
 A bit of Italy's approach in the first hour.
 But the data from China made me rethink.
 What we could do instead is that every hospital should test for people with atypical pneumonia and flu-like symptoms.
 Stop.
 We have a lot of flu surveillance systems in the world trying to collect the big one and we should use these systems to test Covid. "